 Wood is used for construction, boat building, furniture and cabinet-making, veneer, and particle board.
 The pulp is readily bleached to high brightness levels and is excellent for paper making.
-This species is used for soil improvement and the leaves may serve as forage for cattle.
+This species is used for soil improvement, as a firebreak, and the leaves may serve as forage for cattle.

 - Soil Improvement